Start your CPEP™ journey and manage your profile conveniently by creating your myUSPEC Account today.Create Account

 The powerfully simple 3-spoke IFIS™ knowledge framework guides professionals and aspirants in building their professional competence and readiness for the private equity industry.
 The USPEC IFIS™ enunciates 22 areas across which USPEC divides private equity knowledge as excellence-essential for professionals engaged in the practice of PE.
-Notably, USPEC is the world’s first and the only body that focuses entirely on the alternative investments industry enunciating standards of professional knowledge and a rigorous exam-based mechanism for validating knowledge and capabilities of individuals working in various private equity domains, or those inclined to joining them.
+Notably, USPEC is the world’s first and the only body that focuses entirely on the alternative investments industry enunciating standards of professional knowledge and a rigorous exam-based mechanism for validating the knowledge and capabilities of individuals working in various private equity domains or those inclined to join them.

-The CPEP™ exam typically tests candidates for their level of knowledge and understanding of the definitions, concepts, principles, frameworks, analysis-techniques, core-best practices and decision-contexts, and understanding of how to apply this knowledge in analysis and decision-making in frontline, documentation and leadership roles in the widest variety of work contexts in the alternative investments industry in general.
+The CPEP™ exam typically tests candidates for their level of knowledge and understanding of the definitions, concepts, principles, frameworks, analysis-techniques, core-best practices and decision-contexts, and understanding of how to apply this knowledge in analysis and decision-making in frontline, documentation, and leadership roles in the widest variety of work contexts in the alternative investments industry in general.
 The essential knowledge table summarizes the CPEP™ body of knowledge and knowledge level specifications in various areas.
 The table also provides a very clear indication of the nature of questions to be expected in the CPEP™ exam.

 |DM#||Essential Knowledge Dimensions||Application in Analysis & Decision-Making||Frameworks & Techniques||Concepts and Principles|

 |MA-2||Nature, Structure & Dynamics of Private Equity Industry||Expert Level||Expert Level||Expert Level|